dscho/xkcd/content/comics/2020-1-6-alignment-chart-alignment-chart.md

 ---
 {{incomplete transcript|Do NOT delete this tag too soon.|There's several Transcript-friendly chart descriptions still need putting in...
 And probably changes to the existing transcriptisation where it isn't in line with typical Transcript standards.}}

 [A 3×3 grid of squares.
 Each square contains a label at the top and a drawing of a chart, and each square has a caption below it.
-From left to right, a row at a time:]
+From left to right, and one row at a time:]

 ----